Kashmir: Authorities bolster 'village defense committees' to counter Islamists | DW | 18.03.2022

 "It is the privatization of human rights violations," Dar told DW.

-However, Uttam Chand, vice president of the VDC association, told DW that the local forces can reach places that conventional army forces can't access.
+However, Uttam Chand, vice president of the VDC association, said that the local forces can reach places that conventional army forces can't access.

 Edited by: Wesley Rahn